vidd-ai/Vidd-thin-client/README.md

-# Vidd streamer-bot
+# Vidd thin client
 ### About

-I'm a thin-client bot to to help you stream video files to <a href="viddai.bitbucket.io">Vidd.ai</a> for processing
+I'm a thin-client designed to help you easily stream video files to <a href="viddai.bitbucket.io">Vidd.ai</a> for processing

 +  I resize (and transcode if necessary) files you choose to send to the vidd cloud server for processing
 (   `h265's source files are ok!`)